VIC-20: Design

 The VIC-20 was intended to be more economical than the PET computer.
 It was equipped with 5 KB of static RAM and used the same MOS 6502 CPU as the PET.
 The VIC-20's video chip, the MOS Technology VIC, was a general-purpose color video chip designed by Al Charpentier in 1977 and intended for use in inexpensive display terminals and game consoles, but Commodore could not find a market for the chip.

 While newer PETs had the upgraded BASIC 4.0, with disk commands and improved garbage collection, the VIC-20 reverted to the 8 KB BASIC 2.0 used on earlier PETs as part of another of the design team's goals: 20 KB system ROMs.
 There are no dedicated sound or graphics features.

-The VIC-20 has composite output, which provides a sharper, cleaner picture if a dedicated monitor is used.
+The VIC-20 has a composite output, which provides a sharper, cleaner picture if a dedicated monitor is used.
 The TRS-80 Color Computer and Atari 400 have only RF video output.
 An external RF modulator was necessary to use the computer with a TV set.

-The "20" in the computer's name was widely assumed to refer to the text width of the screen (although in fact the VIC-20 has 22-column text, not 20) or that it referred to the combined size of the system ROMs (8 KB BASIC+8 KB KERNAL+4 KB character ROM).
-Bob Yannes claimed that "20" meant nothing in particular and "We simply picked '20' because it seemed like a friendly number and the computer's marketing slogan was 'The Friendly Computer'.
+The "20" in the computer's name was widely assumed to refer to the text width of the screen (although in fact, the VIC-20 has 22-column text, not 20) or that it referred to the combined size of the system ROMs (8 KB BASIC+8 KB KERNAL+4 KB character ROM).
+Bob Yannes claimed that "20" meant nothing in particular and said "We simply picked '20' because it seemed like a friendly number and the computer's marketing slogan was 'The Friendly Computer'.
 I felt it balanced things out a bit since 'Vic' sounded like the name of a truck driver."